 Hormonal medications can cause staining.
 With combination pills, the risk of breakthrough bleeding during the first month of use is 15-70%.
 (The higher the estrogen level of the pill, the lower the likelihood of bleeding.)
 Such bleeding tends to abate over two to three cycles of use.
 There are no comparable statistics available for progesterone formulations like Primolut Nor, but the incidence of breakthrough bleeding is probably lower.

-If the kallah still wants to consider taking medication after hearing this information, she should turn to a physician for a prescription, so that he can take her personal health history into account.
+If the kallah wants to consider taking medication, she should turn to a physician for a prescription, so that they can take her personal health history into account.
 Since Primolut Nor is used the month of the wedding, she has time to decide if she will use it.
 She can also revisit the issue should her cycle change in the near future.

 Please write back with any further questions.